devanshbatham/devanshbatham.github.io/drafts/draft.md

 **Vitalik** wrote a [detailed article](https://vitalik.ca/general/2017/09/14/prehistory.html) in 2017 titled **A Prehistory of the Ethereum Protocol**, following are few excerpts from [that article](https://vitalik.ca/general/2017/09/14/prehistory.html).
 I highly recommend everyone to read that article thoroughly for better understanding of how Ethereum evolved over time.

 > This was the time when the Ethereum protocol was entirely my own creation.
 From here on, however, new participants started to join the fold.
-By far the most prominent on the protocol side was Gavin Wood, who reached out to me in an about.me message in December 2013.
+By far the most prominent on the protocol side was Gavin Wood, who reached out to me in an about.me message in December 2013. - Vitalik

 -----
 > Gavin can also be largely credited for the subtle change in vision from viewing Ethereum as a platform for building programmable money, with blockchain-based contracts that can hold digital assets and transfer them according to pre-set rules, to a general-purpose computing platform.
-This started with subtle changes in emphasis and terminology, and later this influence became stronger with the increasing emphasis on the “Web 3” ensemble, which saw Ethereum as being one piece of a suite of decentralized technologies, the other two being Whisper and Swarm.
+This started with subtle changes in emphasis and terminology, and later this influence became stronger with the increasing emphasis on the “Web 3” ensemble, which saw Ethereum as being one piece of a suite of decentralized technologies, the other two being Whisper and Swarm. - Vitalik

 ---------

-> By the summer of 2014, the protocol had considerably stabilized, with the major exception of the proof of work algorithm which would not reach the Ethash phase until around the beginning of 2015, and a semi-formal specification existed in the form of Gavin's yellow paper.
+> By the summer of 2014, the protocol had considerably stabilized, with the major exception of the proof of work algorithm which would not reach the Ethash phase until around the beginning of 2015, and a semi-formal specification existed in the form of Gavin's yellow paper. - Vitalik